Lu (surname 路)

 Lu (路 (Lù)) is a Chinese surname.
 It is also spelled Lo according to the Cantonese pronunciation.
-Lu 路 is listed 138th in the Song Dynasty classic text Hundred Family Surnames.
+Lu 路 is listed 138th in the Song dynasty classic text Hundred Family Surnames.
 Lu 路 is the 116th most common surname in China, with a total population of 2.35 million.

 Demographics and distribution

 As of 2013, Lu 路 is the 116th most common surname in China, shared by 2.35 million people, or 0.18% of the Chinese population.
-It is distributed widely across China, but the provinces of Hebei, Shandong, Anhui, and Henan have especially high concentrations of the surname; the four provinces account for 70% of the total population with the surname.
+It is distributed widely across China, but the provinces of Hebei, Shandong, Anhui, and Henan have especially high concentrations of it; the four provinces account for 70% of the total population with the surname.

 Origins

-According to the ninth-century Tang Dynasty text Yuanhe Xing Zuan, the Lu 路 surname originated from the Red Di state of Lushi (潞氏 or 路氏), also called Lu, which was named after the river Lu (present-day Zhuozhang River, a tributary of the Zhang River).
+According to the ninth-century Tang dynasty text Yuanhe Xing Zuan, the Lu 路 surname originated from the Red Di state of Lushi (潞氏 or 路氏), also called Lu, which was named after the river Lu (present-day Zhuozhang River, a tributary of the Zhang River).
 In 594 BC Lushi was conquered by Duke Jing, the ruler of the State of Jin, a major power of the Spring and Autumn period.
 The people of Lu/Lushi subsequently adopted Lu 路 as their surname.

-Another origin of Lu 路 is the Western Zhou Dynasty (1046–771 BC) government office of luzheng (路正), which was responsible for the management of roads and transportation (Lu 路 means road in Chinese).
+Another origin of Lu 路 is the Western Zhou dynasty (1046–771 BC) government office of luzheng (路正), which was responsible for managing roads and transportation (Lu 路 means road in Chinese).
 Some descendants of people who held the office adopted Lu as their surname.

 A third, legendary origin of Lu 路 is from Xuanyuan (玄元), a son of Emperor Zhi and grandson of Emperor Ku.
 He was enfeoffed as Marquis of Luzhong (路中侯) by Emperor Yao, and his descendants adopted Lu (from Luzhong) as their surname.